Qatar Airways announces flights resumption to Lisbon, Portugal

 PHOTO

+- Qatar Airways passengers from Lisbon now have access to the dazzling gateway of Hamad International Airport for thrilling journeys across Africa, Asia , Middle East and the Indian Subcontinent

-Doha, Qatar: Qatar Airways has announced the resumption of flights to Lisbon, Portugal as part of its 2024 network expansion of over 170 destinations.
-The four weekly flights will be served on a Boeing B787-8 aircraft commencing on June 6.
+Dubai, UAE:– Qatar Airways announces the resumption of flights to Lisbon, Portugal as part of its 2024 network expansion of over 170 destinations.
+The four weekly flights will be served on a Boeing B787-8 aircraft commencing Thursday, 6 June 2024.

 As the capital of Portugal, Lisbon offers the perfect starting point for travellers eager to delve into the rich tourism offerings of the country.
 With countless historical sites only a day trip away, adventurers can embark on a journey to the medieval town of Sintra and its UNESCO World Heritage Site, Quinta de Regaleira palace.
 A train ride away, the National Palace of Pena is adorned with colourful tiles inspired by the exotic plants surrounding it, creating a captivating ambience.